 What it would do: AB 123 would add more subsidized preschool slots for all low-income 3-year-olds and to all 4-year-olds, regardless of income, in school neighborhoods where at least 70 percent of students qualify for free- and reduced-price lunch.
 The bill would also increase state preschool reimbursement rates and require head preschool teachers to earn a bachelor’s degree by July 1, 2028, with an emphasis in early childhood.

 Why it’s important: There are not enough subsidized preschool slots for all low-income children.
 Only about 1/5 of eligible 3- and 4-year-olds are currently enrolled in a full-day state-subsidized program.
-Gov. Gavin Newsom campaigned on a promise to eventually offer preschool to all 4-year-olds, regardless of income.Bill status: The portion of this bill expanding preschool eligibility to all 4 year-olds who live in high-poverty neighborhoods was signed into law in the 2019-20 budget.
+Gov. Gavin Newsom campaigned on a promise to eventually offer preschool to all 4-year-olds, regardless of income.Bill status: The author pulled the bill and is expected to bring it back next year.
+The portion of this bill expanding preschool eligibility to all 4 year-olds who live in high-poverty neighborhoods was signed into law in the 2019-20 budget.
 The rest of the bill is on hold and expected to be revised and heard in 2020.

 Funding for expanded TK (SB 443)